 - Parents of the children commuting by van also submitted the police verification document of the van drivers.
-So far, all 57 van drivers have submitted their proforma after verification of antecedents to parents and school for record.
-Parents have acknowledged the receipt of the same by signing the proforma submitted to them.
+So far, all 57 van drivers have submitted their data after verification of antecedents to parents and school for record.
+Parents have acknowledged the receipt of the same by signing the form submitted to them.
 It has been forwarded to school for record.

 - Due to the active awareness campaign the number of van users has reduced to 1750 as students are now opting for school bus or means of public transport such as the metro train.